lyrrra/latin102/translation1.md

 When Hercules came in hospitality at king Dexamenus and deflowered his daughter Deianira, he wanted to marry her.
 When Hercules was away, centaur Eurytion attacked his wife Deianira.
-Because his father was afraid of the centaur, he promised himself to give up.
+Because Deianira's father was afraid of the centaur, he promised her to give up.
-At certain time, the centaur came when his brother got married.❌ Hercules intervened and killed the centaur, carried off Deianira.
+At certain time, the centaur came with his brother to the wedding.
+Hercules intervened and killed the centaur, carried off Deianira.

 1. Write a dictionary entry (nominative singular, genitive singular, gender) for Dexamenum, then identify the form Dexamenum.